 Date enacted or revised:

-The purpose of academic program review is to take a comprehensive look at an academic program from the perspective of self-assessment, viability, needs, student learning outcomes, and adequacy of resources (funding, personnel, facilities, etc.).
+The purpose of an Academic Program Review is to take a comprehensive look at an academic program from the perspectives of self-assessment, viability, needs, student learning outcomes, and adequacy of resources (funding, personnel, facilities, etc.).
 The process is intended to identify opportunities, understand weaknesses, and set a path for future improvements.
 The culmination of the review should produce a portfolio that is evaluative rather than merely descriptive.
-The APR should reflect the past and anticipate the future.
+The Academic Program Review should reflect the past and anticipate the future.

-The Academic sub-group of the ARC will serve as the internal evaluator for any APRs that may be requested as noted above and will provide guidance to support continuous improvement.
-The group will determine that the Academic Program has completed the APR portfolio and has fulfilled all of the requirements of the APR.
+The Academic sub-group of the ARC will serve as the internal evaluator for any Academic Program Reviews that may be requested as noted above and will provide guidance to support continuous improvement.
+The group will determine that the academic program has completed the portfolio and has fulfilled all of the requirements of the Academic Program Review.
 The group will return any inadequate portfolios to the Program Coordinator with instructions for completion within ninety days.